BIGJRA/BIGJRA.github.io/rejuv.md

 the night.

 Head all the way left and talk to Krystal.
-Head two cars right and you’ll be able to exit onto Route 7.
+Head two cars right and you'll be able to exit onto Route 7.

 ## Route 7

 Been a while since we walked onto a new route!
 We can return to the train to heal and use the PC.

 To the left is the level 65 Audino trainer.
-Each time you win, you’ll get 5 *Exp.
+Each time you win, you'll get 5 *Exp.
 Candy L.*

 Route 7